 Improve access and adequacy—all workers should have access to savings vehicles that provide financial security and stability.
 These tools must have reasonable costs and mitigate existing racial and economic disparities.
 They should be available to all workers, regardless of industry, employment status, or occupation.

 Ensure equity—savings subsidies, incentives, and structures should be distributed equitably and effectively, with particular attention paid to people who have the most difficulty saving and to strategies that can address wealth inequalities, including the racial wealth gap.
 Please contact staff from the Office of Policy Development and Integration as well as Government Affairs when seeking to apply this principle.

 Recognize diversity—savings approaches must address people’s various needs and circumstances.
 Access to financial institutions must be guaranteed to all.
 Solutions should build on existing cultures of savings and financial security for older people and their families.

-Protect and empower consumers—savers throughout the lifespan deserve clear choices.
-They need appropriate and accurate guidance, and the ability to rely on commitments made by employers.
+Protect and empower consumers—savers at all ages deserve clear choices.
+They need appropriate and accurate guidance and the ability to rely on commitments made by employers.